hngprojects/hng_boilerplate_nextjs/STYLE_GUIDE.md

 - Modal components should be stored in `~/components/modals`
 - Layout components should be stored in `~/components/layouts`
 - All tests should be stored in `~/test`
-- All emails are to be built with react email components and tailwind and stored in `~/emails/templates`

 ## Contributing

-Please read the [CONTRIBUTING](./CONTRIBUTING.md) file before making any contributions.
+Please read the [CONTRIBUTING](CONTRIBUTING.md) file before making any contributions.